Snap45dragon/sql-console/README.md

 # SQL Query Console
-An sql console for data nerds
+An sql console for data nerds.
+View demo - https://sql-console.pages.dev

 <!-- About the Project -->
 ## About the Project